 First and foremost, we have to define the term.
 Sustainable sourcing is the integration of social, ethical and environmental performance factors into the process of selecting suppliers.
 It includes purchasing sustainably preferable products and services (products made from recycled or remanufactured materials), as well as green purchasing guidelines that might pertain to certain products or commodities.

 Sustainable sourcing is needed because supply chains continue to expand globally into developing countries for lower costs and larger production capacity.
 This expansion exposes companies to increased risks and heightens the expectations of their stakeholders.
 Company stakeholders (including customers, shareholders, employees, NGOs, trade associations, labor unions, government observers, etc.) expect corporations to take responsibility for their supplier’s environmental, social and ethical practices.
 Now companies are increasingly making sustainable sourcing an essential part of their procurement and supply chain management processes.

 WHAT IS NOT SUSTAINABLE SOURCING

 Sustainable sourcing often gets confused with other industry terms.
-The most common is ethical sourcing, which is defined as the process of ensuring the products being sourced are obtained in a responsible and sustainable way.
+The most common is ethical sourcing, which is defined as the process of ensuring the products being sourced are obtained responsibly and sustainably.
 It is a component of sustainable sourcing but not the same thing.

-Additionally, sustainable sourcing is not supplier diversity – providing economic opportunities to suppliers that are diverse enterprises like minority-owned or veteran-owned businesses.
-It is also not sustainable cost savings, which is the concept of recurring savings (you saved 10% last year and you want to save at least 10% this year, too).
+Additionally, sustainable sourcing is not supplier diversity – providing economic opportunities to diverse supplier enterprises like minority-owned or veteran-owned businesses.
+It is also not sustainable cost savings, which is the concept of recurring savings (you saved 10% last year, and you want to save at least 10% this year, too).